-Teck Alaska Inc. has been conducting geotechnical drilling in the area of the Anarraaq Prospect since the mid-1990's and in 2017 announced that there is a second prospect (Aktigiruq) in the same general area.
-Both prospects are zinc (Zn) and lead (Pb) subsurface deposits located in Section 23, T32N, R19W (De Long Mountains A-2).
+Teck American has been conducting mineral exploration drilling in the area of the Anarraaq Prospect since the mid-1990's and more recently at a second prospect (Aktigiruq) in the same general area.
+Both prospects are zinc (Zn) and lead (Pb) subsurface deposits collectively located in Sections 11, 14, and 23, T32N, R19W (De Long Mountains A-2).
 The deposits are located about 16 km northwest of the Red Dog Mine (Figure 1).